 Put the flour in a medium bowl and season with salt and pepper.
 In another bowl, whisk

-together the eggs and milk and season with salt and pepper.
-In a third bowl, combine the breadcrumbs with the oregano and fresh thyme
+and season with salt and pepper.
+In a third bowl, combine the breadcrumbs

 In a large skillet, pour enough oil to accumulate about 1/2-inch in the bottom.
 Heat the oil until it begins to smoke lightly (alternatively, test with a thermometer and wait until the oil registers between 380 degrees F and 400 degrees F).
 Use a pair of kitchen tongs to add a single layer of the eggplant to the pan.
 Cook them until they are golden brown, about 2 minutes on each side.
 Remove from the oil and transfer to a baking sheet fitted with a kitchen towel so the eggplant can drain